zoeskan/MCB185/unit6-sequences.md

 `dogma.translate()` function with all 64 codons.
 Yes, this is laborious, but you only need to do it once.

-The output should eventually llok like this.
+The output should eventually look like this.

 ```
 >NC_000913.3-prot-0